Mommy's Little Monster (Gotham): Plot

 Still distraught at Bridgit's "death", Selina (Camren Bicondova) visits Bruce (David Mazouz) and is introduced to Silver St. Cloud.
 While Selina and Silver are alone, Silver threatens Selina if she ever visits Bruce again.
 Later, with Bruce as a witness, Selina accuses Silver of faking everything and insults her, which prompts Silver to leave.
 Bruce then tells Selina to leave, and says that they're no longer friends.
 While pursuing Butch, Gordon reveals to Bullock (Donal Logue) that he may have found some links between Galavan and Mayor James's abduction.
 They find Butch and his crew but they are ambushed by Victor Zsasz and his gunmen.
 Butch's crew abandon him and Gordon threatens to deliver Butch to Zsasz if he doesn't tell them what's going on.
 Butch reveals Galavan was the behind the Mayor's abduction, the assassination of the candidates, and the kidnapping of Cobblepot's mother, before escaping.

 Nygma begins to solve his alter ego's riddles at the GCPD HQ in order to find Kringle's corpse.
 He finds her hand in a vending machine and her corpse in the medical examiner's morgue.
-He is nearly discovered by Leslie (Morena Baccarin) but he narrowly manages to deflect her.
+He is nearly discovered by Leslie (Morena Baccarin) but he narrowly manages to deflect her by inviting her out to discuss issues him and Kringle have been having in their relationship.
 That night, Galavan organizes a victory celebration, aware that Cobblepot will try to kill him.
 The watch sniper, Martinez, stands guard in the roof and notices Penguin and his gang.
 Penguin is apparently killed by Tabitha, but is shown to be a decoy and the group turns out to be a large amount of heavily armed Penguin imposters.
 Martinez is killed by Tabitha after confronting her on the roof.
 The impostors arrive at the party and a shootout occurs.
 While trying to lead Galavan away from the party, Gordon is confronted at gunpoint by Penguin.
 Penguin asks Gordon to step aside by emotionally stating that Galavan killed his mother.
 Gordon contemplates what to do, while Galavan orders him to kill Penguin.
 Tabitha shoots Cobblepot; while Gordon and Bullock shoot at her, Cobblepot escapes in Galavan's limo.